 Courtesy of Le Royal Hotel / Expedia

 If you’re seeking luxury, check into this five-star hotel in the heart of Amman.
 Le Royal Hotel is one of the tallest buildings in Amman, boasting an impressive dome roof that makes quite the statement.
 What makes it a piece of art, though, is not only the opulent interior features but also the exterior light show beaming into Amman’s night sky.

 Courtesy of Four Seasons Hotel / Expedia

-Standing sentinel on the tallest of the seven Amman hills, this Four Seasons outpost is a luxury giant in the city centre.
-Take advantage of the privileged location and enjoy stretching cityscapes from your room; book a deluxe executive suite for a balcony on the top floor.
-A Romanesque outdoor pool offers more panoramas, while an elegant collection of restaurants and bars is the place to relax once you’ve finished gawping.
+Standing on the tallest of the seven Amman hills, this Four Seasons outpost is a luxury giant.
+Take advantage of the location and enjoy stretching cityscapes from your room; book a deluxe executive suite for a balcony on the top floor.
+A Romanesque outdoor pool offers more panoramas, while an elegant collection of restaurants and bars are ready to serve you.